rikardbelowaverage/webscraper/README.md

 base64
 PyQt5
 Matplotlib
+Twitter developer account to be able to interact with the Twitter API.
+For more information, see https://developer.twitter.com/en.

 ### Installation:
 This program has been developed and tested using Python 3.8.5.
 Should be possible to run somewhat different setup as long as the packages and python version are compatible.